 Fast forward 60 days later, Blackbaud now admits that their data breach “had access to more unencrypted data than previously disclosed, including bank account information, Social Security numbers, usernames and/or passwords.”

 Unfortunately, the final story for most data breaches rarely reflects the initial news report and speaks of what’s known at the moment, but never discusses the long-term – which is exactly what happened to Blackbaud and Twitter.

 The fact is that the threat of a data breach or an ID Theft event can be a lifelong problem that may affect you (and me) long into the future and in ways you (and I) likely haven’t even thought about.

 In Blackbaud’s case, their data breach event has affected 6 million people so far, including my alma mater, The University of Dayton.

 With all the education and resources – including October Cybersecurity Awareness Month – consumers and businesses continue to fail phishing tests (after cyber-awareness training) and still click on actual phishing emails.

-My advice to consumers and small businesses is a heightened awareness of phishing emails, unfamiliar links and attachments, and to reconsider the information that is being shared on social media.
+My advice to consumers and small businesses is to have a heightened awareness of phishing emails, unfamiliar links, and attachments, and to reconsider the information that is being shared on social media.

 After all, cybercriminals are not stable, and cybersecurity is unpredictable – especially during Cybersecurity Awareness Month.